Bombing of Hamburg in World War II: Target selection

-Battle of Hamburg
+Operation Gomorrah

-The Battle of Hamburg, codenamed Operation Gomorrah, was a campaign of air raids which began on 24 July 1943 and lasted for eight days and seven nights.
-It was at the time the heaviest assault in the history of aerial warfare and was later called the Hiroshima of Germany by British officials.
+Operation Gomorrah, was a campaign of air raids which began on 24 July 1943 and lasted for eight days and seven nights.
+It was at the time the heaviest assault in the history of aerial warfare.
+The name Gomorrah comes from that of one of the two Canaanite cities of Sodom and Gomorrah whose destruction is recorded in the Bible.

-Until the focus of RAF Bomber Command switched to Hamburg, their focus had been on the Ruhr industrial region which had been the target of a five-month-long campaign.
+Before July 1943, RAF Bomber Command's focus had been on the Ruhr industrial region which had been the target of a five-month-long campaign.

-The operation was conducted by RAF Bomber Command (including RCAF, RAAF and Polish Squadrons) and the USAAF Eighth Air Force.
+Operation Gomorrah was carried out by RAF Bomber Command (including RCAF, RAAF and Polish Squadrons) and the USAAF Eighth Air Force.
 The British conducted night raids and the USAAF daylight raids.

 The initial attack on Hamburg included two new introductions to the British planning: they used "Window", later known as chaff, to confuse the German radar, while the Pathfinder Force aircraft, which normally kept radio silence, reported the winds they encountered, and this information was processed and relayed to the bomber force navigators.

-No. 35 Squadron led the target marking and, thanks to the clear weather and H2S radar navigation, accuracy was good, with markers falling close to the aiming point.
-On 24 July, at approximately 00:57, the first bombing started by the RAF and lasted for almost an hour.
-The confusion caused to German radar kept losses of aircraft low.
-While some 40,000 firemen were available to tackle fires, control of their resources was damaged when the telephone exchange caught fire and rubble blocked the passage of fire engines through the city streets; fires were still burning three days later.